 Supporting and developing a globally diverse and inclusive workforce is a priority for Northern Trust.
-This is evidenced by the many initiatives and policies embedded in our organisation, such as our flexible working policies, Women in Leadership and Working Families Business Resource Councils and external networks including the London Women's Forum and WeAreTheCity.
+This is evidenced by the many initiatives facilitated throughout our organisation, including those delivered by our Women in Leadership and Working Families Business Resource Councils and by encouraging our partners to access and engage with external networks such as the London Women's Forum and WeAreTheCity.